ACSLaboratory/ACSLaboratory.github.io/_docs/ROS/pheeno-ros-installation-guide.md

 ### Resolving Dependencies with rosdep

+The remaining dependencies can just be installed with `rosdep` as such:

 ```bash
 $ cd ~/ros_catkin_ws
 $ rosdep install --from-paths src --ignore-src --rosdistro indigo -y -r --os=debian:jessie